jobadekola/tsne-kmeans-loan-application/README.md

 ![5](https://user-images.githubusercontent.com/32384910/141666703-abab0288-27dc-4c17-bc96-1bf8dc558c83.png)

 Also, an anomaly detection model was built on top of the Kmeans cluster to quickly identify extreme values.
-This can be extremely useful for Financial instutions and lenders who want to quickly identify high networth loan application.
+This can be extremely useful for Financial instutions and lenders who want to quickly identify high networth loan applications.

 ***A 3D plot of the anomaly detection system is seen below:***